GarboMuffin/nicehash-calculator/README.md

 | `--list-coins` | List coins and exit |
 | `--debug` | Enables debug logging (very verbose) |

+You can also put arguments you would like to always be added in `arguments.txt`.
+See that file for more information.

 ### Coins

 By default it will do calculations for all known coins.
 This is slow and probably not what you want.
 You probably want to pick a few coins to monitor (like Bitcoin, Litecoin, Ethereum, etc.) and use coin filtering rules to only monitor those coins.